 Tool filtering for security.
 The --enable-tools flag or ENABLED_TOOLS environment variable lets you expose only specific tools.
 If you want your agent to read your calendar but never create or delete events, enable only the read tools.
 This reduces both risk and context token usage.

-Active development pace.
+Development history.
 23+ releases, 198 commits, v2.6.1 as of March 2026.
-Three releases in February alone (v2.4.0 through v2.6.1) adding bulk creation, PKCE security, and timezone improvements.
-Development pace has slowed since — 48 days without a new release as of April 2026 — but the maintainer continues committing MCP compliance improvements and has a Google Tasks integration PR in progress.
+Three releases in February alone (v2.4.0 through v2.6.1) added bulk creation, PKCE security, and timezone improvements.
+Development has since stalled — 78+ days without a new release or commit as of May 2026.
+The Google Tasks integration PR (#154) opened January 8 remains unmerged with no visible activity.

 Setup